TIMBER TRAIL CENTRE

 Our century old Miller's Cottage has five bedrooms (all with en suites), and sleeps up to 11 guests.
 There is a lounge, kitchen/dining room, laundry and veranda with small BBQ.
 Guests can also enjoy our hot pool, and the dining/lounge/recreation rooms in our 110 year "Old School".

 Guests have a full kitchen for their own use and food/alcohol can be purchased in Taumarunui (23 km away).
-For guests without a car, we can provide simple ingredients for them to prepare their meals: dinner ($12 pp), breakfast and pack lunch ($20 pp).
+We can all provide a wide range of ingredients from them to prepare in the kitchen (dinner, breakfast and a pack lunch for a nominal amount.
 These can be paid for via the Booking page after you've selected your room(s).

 Stay in Touch

 We can help you book your adventure programme too - cycling, canoeing,, trout fishing, jet boating, walking etc (see Blogs and See & Do pages and contact us if you'd like some help).

 Your hosts have been practising yoga and Chi Gong for over 20 years and you are welcome to join us in free classes for either.
 You're also welcome to borrow a book from our extensive library on inner and outer well being.